Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

 We'll prioritise linen as the main material since it showed the strongest cooling.
 We'll now test one more fan position (two fans controlling airflow from the side), speed and possibly multi-layer fabric setups to fine-tune performance, and choose the optimal parameters.
 These results also let us calibrate the numerical model more accurately, so future testing can be more predictive and less trial-and-error.
+Continue weekly meeting with Majicom to ensure we are staying on track.

 ---
 ## Expected Discrepancies with Numerical Model